 Sitting in my room, last night, I’d been impressed to read the hotel’s 25-metre swimming pool utilises an ionisation system developed by NASA.
 Traces of copper, silver and zinc are used to maintain the purity of the mineral water in the pool – not a drop of chlorine.

 At school I was told it is dangerous to swim during the hour following a meal.
 Cramps and drowning could result, we were warned.
 Is there any truth in that?
 I pondered the matter as I sauntered past the pool to enjoy a rooftop view of the Central Area’s bold architecture.

 Skyscrapers occupied by financial institutions stand near the curved metallic rooftops of buildings known locally as ‘the big durians’, after the spiky fruit whose custardy core soon begins to stink when exposed to air.
 The iconic buildings host a performing arts centre, the Esplanade.

 In the heat of the night

-On arrival, last night, I slid open the patio door of my room and stepped out onto the balcony to photograph the view.
-Moving between the air-conditioned cool of the room and the humidity of the downtown Singapore soon caused my lens to fog with condensation.
+On arrival, I slid open the patio door of my room and stepped out onto the balcony to photograph the view.
+Moving between the air-conditioned cool of the room and the humidity of downtown Singapore soon caused my lens to fog with condensation.

 As I waited for it to clear I looked over at the Suntec Convention and Exhibition Centre.
 I could also see the slowly turning wheel of the Singapore Flyer and tower-like structures within the Gardens by the Bay.

-I was told the hotel overlooks the Marina Bat Street Circuit used in Formula One’s Singapore Grand Prix though, unfortunately, in the night I couldn’t make out familiar stretches.
+I was told the hotel overlooks the Marina Bat Street Circuit used in Formula One’s Singapore Grand Prix.
+At night I couldn’t make out familiar stretches of the racing circuit.

 Staying in the Marina Mandarin